XinyuKang/MLE-Related/README.md

 ### Precision-Recall Trade-Off
 Precision and recall are not particularly useful metrics when used in isolation.
 For instance, it is possible to have perfect recall by simply retrieving every single item.
 Likewise, it is possible to have near-perfect precision by selecting only a very small number of extremely likely items.
 Often, there is an inverse relationship between precision and recall, where it is possible to increase one at the cost of reducing the other.
 You can tweak a model to increase precision at a cost of a lower recall, or on the other hand increase recall at the cost of lower precision.

+## What are the differences between Deep learning and Machine learning?
+Deep learning is a subset of Machine learning, in that machine will learn from data using algorithms without been explicitly programmed.
+But deep learning `specifically used layered structure of algorithms called neural networks` and usually requires more amount of data for training compared to machine learning.

+## What is transfer learning?
+Is a machine learning technique where knowledge learned from a task is re-used in order to boost performance on a related task.
+- **Develop Model Approach**: One model fit on the source task is used as the starting point for a model on the second task of interest, which involves using `all or parts` of the model.
+- **Pre-trained Model Approach**: A pre-trained source model is chosen from available models.
+Reuse it as the starting point for a model on the second task of interest.

 # Computer Vision
+## What is CNN?
+CNNs are similar to traditional neural networks but they have an additional layer called the convolutional layer to help extract features from images.

+## Architecture of a CNN?
+an input layer, a series of convolutional layers (responsible for extracting features from the input image), a pooling layer (responsible for reducing the dimensionality of the feature map), and an output layer (responsible for classification).

+## What is the significance of pooling layers in a CNN?
+Pooling layers are used to `reduce the dimensionality of the data` and extract the most imortant fatures.
+Typically used after convolutional layers to reduce the size of data before it is passed to the fully connected layers.

+## What is the main purpose of using zero padding in a CNN?
+To ensure that the input image is the same size as the output image

+## how do you tackle a multi-class classification problem
+If the number of classes is more than two, it is known as a multiclass classification problem.
+We can use for example:
+1. Naive bayes:A probabilistic classifier based on Bayes Theorem.
+2. Decision Trees: It uses decision trees that start with all the data in the root and progressively split upon different features to generalize the model results.
+3. **Nearest Neighbors**: It is a non-parametric classification algorithm that does not require training.
+As the name suggests, it finds the “k” nearest data points for a given unknown data point, and the class which is dominant within those “k” neighbors is predicted as the output class.
+To find the neighbors, it uses distance metrics like euclidean distance and manhattan distance.
+You can find the optimal value for k using hyperparameter tuning.
+4. Ensemble Models: Bagging and Boosting.
+5. Neural Networks

 ## [Given stride S and kernel sizes for each layer of a (1-dimensional) CNN, create a function to compute the receptive field of a particular node in the network.
 This is just finding how many input nodes actually connect through to a neuron in a CNN.](https://arxiv.org/pdf/1603.07285.pdf)
 1. **Padding**: the amount of pixels added to an image when it is being processed.
 2. **Stride**: the amount of movement over the image at a time.